KTFish/GANs/theory/02-better-gans.md

 ### Adaptive Instance Normalization AdaIN (Random Noise Injection)

+> 🏃 AdaIN blocks transfer learned style info from the intermediate noise vector $w$ onto the generated image.
+They also renormalize the statistics so each block overrides the one that came before it.

 #### $ \text{AdaIN}(\boldsymbol{\mathrm{x}}_i, \boldsymbol{\mathrm{y}}) = \boldsymbol{\mathrm{y}}_{s,i} \frac{\boldsymbol{\mathrm{x}}_i - \mu(\boldsymbol{\mathrm{x}}\_i)}{\sigma(\boldsymbol{\mathrm{x}}\_i)} + \boldsymbol{\mathrm{y}}_{b,i} $

 _The noise tensor is not entirely random; it is initialized as one random channel that is then multiplied by learned weights for each channel in the image._